Step 2. Debugging Your First Python Application

 Click the button to resume the script execution.
 Now lo and behold!
 The exception is here.
 Another breakpoint appeared as well: by default PyCharm will halt for any exception that wasn't caught in your code, and it'll show an icon of a breakpoint with a lightning bolt.

-The Console also shows the error message.
+The debugger also shows the error message.
 So we’ve found our problem.
 You can also see in the debugger, that the value

 self.time is equal to zero: